ArkCase/arkcase-ce/README.md

 1. Select the ArkCase version to deploy, by following this link, https://github.com/ArkCase/ArkCase/releases, to see the list of supported ArkCase versions.

-2. Update the file `vagrant/Vagrantfile` in this repository, ensuring that the path to the box image is the same image that you just built in Step 5.
+2. Update the file `vagrant/Vagrantfile` in this repository, ensuring that the path to the box image is the same image that you just built in Step 4 of "How to Create the Base CentOS Image and Install ArkCase Yourself" above.
 The value should already be correct, if you built according to these instructions, but make sure anyway.

 3. Use the commands below to create the Vagrant box.
 These commands use Asible to provision all the ArkCase services; it will take some time.